riturayat/riturayat/README.md

 - 👋 Hi, I’m @riturayat
-- 👀 I’m interested in Data Science, Artificial Intelligence, Machine Learning and Power BI.
+- 👀 I’m interested in Data Science, Artificial Intelligence, Machine Learning and creating games in JavaScript.
 - 🌱 I’m currently learning Python, SQL, PL/SQL, Data Science and Machine Learning.
 - 💞️ I’m looking to collaborate on projects, codes written using Python for Artificial Intelligence, Data Science and Machine Learning.
 - 📫 How to reach me riturayat65@gmail.com